nuxion/labfunctions/docs/labfunctions/quickstart.rst

                 => Bundling runtime default
                 (x) requirements file missing from requirements.txt

-If we see a message error like that, it is because we didn't export the packages dependencies of our project.
-Lab functions let you choose your prefered way to do it, but the final format should be a **requirements.txt** file.
+If we see a message error like this, it is because we didn't export the package dependencies of our project.
+Lab Functions lets you choose your preferred way to do it, but the final format should be a **requirements.txt** file.

 If you are in a virtualenv and using pip, you can do: